What is Pickleball?

 Table of Contents

-If you have walked past a local park or recreation center recently, you have likely heard a distinctive “pop” sound echoing across the courts.
-This brings up a common question: what is pickleball?
+If you have walked past a local park or athletic club recently, you have likely heard the distinctive “pop” of a paddle striking a perforated plastic ball.
+This sound is the hallmark of a sport that is sweeping across the globe.
+But exactly what is pickleball?

 History of Pickleball

-To truly understand the game, it helps to look back at its origins.
-The history of pickleball dates back to the summer of 1965 on Bainbridge Island, Washington.
-Three fathers—Joel Pritchard, Bill Bell, and Barney McCallum—were looking for a way to entertain their bored children during a family vacation.
+Understanding the history of pickleball provides great insight into why the creators designed the game the way it is.
+Joel Pritchard, Bill Bell, and Barney McCallum invented the sport in 1965 on Bainbridge Island, Washington, near Seattle.
+Three fathers—Joel Pritchard, Bill Bell, and Barney McCallum—were looking for a way to entertain their bored children during the summer.

 Why is it Called Pickleball?

-2. The Dog Theory: The other popular story claims the game was named after the Pritchards’ family dog, Pickles.
-Pickles would often chase the stray balls during their games and run off with them.
+- The Family Dog Theory: The alternative story claims the game was named after the Pritchards’ family dog, Pickles.
+According to this version, Pickles the dog would constantly chase the ball and run off with it during games.
+Therefore, it became “Pickle’s ball.”

 Transform Your Sports Facility Today!